Dear Ms. Green Clean,

 —Germ Worried in Minnesota

-There is nothing like your child’s first school experience to test their immune system.
+There is nothing like your child’s first pre school germs experience to test their immune system.
 This is also a great time to build your son’s immune system.
 The Center for Disease Control recommends hand washing before any sanitizing product use.
 That being said, hand washing must be done correctly to remove germs effectively.

 I suggest teaching your child a short song, such as a nursery rhyme version or even the alphabet, and have him sing this as he washes with soap and water, lathering well, getting in between his fingers and working the lather to both sides of his hands before rinsing.
 After this, dry his hands well with a clean towel.
 This process alone will prevent most germ transfer.
 What are some concerns about hand sanitizers?
 To start, here is a short list: